-I was interested by the mention of Best Slim the other day, and I decided to look into the supplement to see if it really works.
-I dug around looking for side effects.
-I looked at the ingredients and searched for clinical studies.
-I even tried to find customer service information.
-Then I tried to find a collection of user reviews online.
-Here is the condensed version of my findings.
+I was interested by the mention of Best Slim the other day, so I decided to look into the supplement to see if it really works.
+I dug around looking for side effects, ingredients, clinical research and customer service.
+Then, I tried to find a collection of user reviews online.
+Finally, I condensed and refined to give you the bottom line.

 What You Need To Know

-Best Slim is sold through Best Group USA, and the supplement is supposedly “Made in the USA”–an ironic claim, seeing as the description below the product name is written in Vietnamese.
-The “About Us” page on the website is currently blank.
-In spite of our concerns, the pills seem easy to take and they aren’t as expensive as some other supplements we’ve come across.
-Don’t stop reading, though…
+Best Slim is “made in the USA” by Best Group USA.
+That’s interesting because the description below the product name is written in Vietnamese.
+The pills seem easy to take and they aren’t as expensive as some other supplements we’ve come across, but read on…

 The supplement costs about $35.00 for 60 capsules, which would be a month’s supply.
-If the ingredients list we found from another source is correct, that would be $35.00 worth of laxatives–as none of the listed ingredients directly support weight loss.
-Laxatives, of course, can be found for a much cheaper price.
-The real concern here, however, is that the website doesn’t even list ingredients.
+If the ingredients list we found from another source is correct, that would be $35.00 worth of laxatives.
+None of the listed ingredients directly support weight-loss.

 Scroll below for one of the best products we’ve seen over the last year.

 Upon searching the product online, we discovered an FDA safety alert for Best Slim.
-Apparently, the makers of Best Slim failed to list Sibutramine on the label, even though they included it in the ingredients of a previous release of the supplement.
-Sibutramine has become a banned ingredient because of the cardiovascular risk it presents; Best Slim was not only dealing dishonestly with customers, but it was also endangering them.
+Apparently, the makers of failed to list sibutramine on the label.
+This ingredient is banned ingredient because of potential side effects.

-Best Slim with an expiration date through 2016 has been recalled, and Bestslim.net is no longer available.
-Although Advanced Best Slim is still available on the Best Group’s website, extreme caution is advised.
+Best Slim with an expiration date through 2016 has been recalled and Bestslim.net is no longer available.
+Advanced Best Slim is still available on the Best Group’s website.

-If even one element of a weight loss supplement is a little bit off, the chances of long-term success are pretty slim, and Best Slim has many.
-Whether it is an unwanted side effect, a sketchy ingredient list, or a lack of measurable results, customers are not likely to succeed if they can’t trust a supplement 100%.
+If even one element of a weight-loss supplement is a little bit off, the chances of long-term success are pretty slim.
+If Best Slim is not honest and open about ingredients, the dieter may want to keep looking.

 Not surprisingly, there isn’t any science to back up Best Slim’s claims.
-In fact, it has the opposite effect–several of the ingredients have been proven to have a laxative effect rather than being involved in fat burning or metabolism.
-Furthermore, Sibutramine has been linked to severe heart and blood pressure irregularities.
-The most important issue at present, however, is that the ingredients are not listed on Best Group’s website.
-We at Diet Spotlight place a lot of value on scientific research, and supplements that ignore this aspect of consumer health altogether don’t rate very highly for us.
+In fact, several of the ingredients have been proven to have a laxative effect.
+Furthermore, sibutramine has been linked to potentially harmful side effects.
+We at Diet Spotlight place a lot of value on scientific research.
+Supplements that ignore this don’t rate very highly for us.

 Is Best Slim worth a shot?
-In our opinion, the final verdict is fairly obvious: It’s difficult to trust a company that sneaks a banned substance–sibutramine, no less–into a supplement for mass sale across the country.
-Many people could have been endangered by this ingredient.
-Furthermore, the Best Group is not forthcoming about the current ingredient list on Advanced Best Slim, and none of the previous ingredients actually helps consumers lose weight.
+Should we race out for some?
+It’s difficult to trust a company that sneaks a banned substance, like sibutramine, into a supplement, so we are hesitant to give the green light.
+The Best Group is not open about the current formula for Advanced Best Slim.
 Lastly, the cost of $35.00 is not warranted for a laxative-based product.

-If you need to burn fat or shed unwanted weight, we suggest looking for a product that is shown to aid weight loss and boost metabolism, rather than spending money on ingredients that won’t help you reach your goals.
+If you need to burn fat or shed unwanted weight, we suggest looking for a product that is shown to work, rather than spending money on ingredients that won’t help you reach your goals.

-One of the best supplements we’ve found in 2015 is one called Leptigen.
-It offers a proprietary blend of 4 ingredients that are clinically proven to both aid your metabolism and weight loss, and it doesn’t come with risk of harmful side effects.
+Among the best supplements we’ve seen in 2016 is one called Leptigen.
+It offers a proprietary blend of four ingredients that are clinically proven to help spark your metabolism and fat-loss.
+It doesn’t come with risk of harmful side effects.
 User reviews around the web are great too.

-The makers of Leptigen are offering a special trial value right now, so there’s very little risk involved in giving it a try.
+The makers of Leptigen are offering a Special Trial Offer right now, so there’s confidence in the product.